-- The three wells have varying hardness concentrations consistent with aquifers that have modest recharge and low transmissivity.
-These wells do not have suitable water quality for domestic purposes, given that the major aquifers used by the Town for water supply have relatively consistent hardness concentrations of 300 to 400 mg/L. - The influence of reclaimed water on groundwater quality is generally reflected in ammonia and/or nitrate concentrations in the monitoring wells.
-Since 2007, the three wells have not had any samples with ammonia concentrations significantly above background. - Since 2015, there has been a decrease in nitrate/nitrite concentrations in the Air Cadet well of 5.5 mg/L. It should be noted that background concentrations for nitrate in water wells influenced by the agricultural industry are typically in the range of 6 to 10 mg/L. Average concentrations for the Air Cadet well are higher than this, suggesting nitrate accumulation in the groundwater and the influence of reclaimed water.
-The nitrate concentrations downgradient of this well at 91A St. are well below this range, with an average concentration of 0.089 mg/L over the four-year period. - The monitoring wells were not sampled in April 2016 due to an operator error regarding the sample collection date.
+- The influence of reclaimed water on groundwater quality is generally reflected in ammonia and/or nitrate concentrations in the monitoring wells.
+Since 2007, the three wells have not had any samples with ammonia concentrations significantly above background. - Since 2015, there has been a decrease of approximately 50% in nitrate/nitrite concentrations in the Air Cadet well.
+It should be noted that background concentrations for nitrate in water wells influenced by the agricultural industry are typically in the range of 6 to 10 mg/L. The nitrate concentrations downgradient of this well at 91A St. are well below this range, with an average concentration of 0.14 mg/L over the eleven-year period.